Impetigo In Babies: Causes, Symptoms, Diagnosis And Treatment

 4. Are there any specific hygiene practices that can help prevent impetigo in babies?

-To prevent impetigo in infants, ensure cleanliness by gently washing their skin with mild soap and water.
+To prevent impetigo and similar bacterial infections in babies, ensure cleanliness by gently washing their skin with mild soap and water.
 Promote regular and thorough handwashing, refrain from sharing personal items, utilize separate towels, and keep their fingernails trimmed.
 By following these practices, you can effectively lower the chances of impetigo occurrence and its transmission among family members and others (33).

 5. What are the differences between impetigo and other common skin infections in babies?